cvvergara/vrprouting/doc/general/introduction.rst

 Licensing
 -------------------------------------------------------------------------------

-The following licenses can be found in vrpRouting:
+The following licenses can be found in pgOrtools:

 * GNU General Public License 2 or latar, `GPL-2.0-or-later <https://spdx.org/licenses/GPL-2.0-or-later.html>`__.